Top Crossed Roller Bearings Manufacturers Worldwide

 Headquarters: Tokyo, Japan

-History: Nippon Thompson Co., Ltd. (IKO) was established in 1950, becoming a pioneer in needle roller bearings.
+Overview: Nippon Thompson Co., Ltd. (IKO) was established in 1950, becoming a pioneer in needle roller bearings.
 It introduced linear motion rolling guides in the 1980s, expanding its portfolio to compete with THK.
 IKO operates globally, with strong markets in Asia, Europe, and North America.

 3. INA (Schaeffler Group, Germany)